The Backpacking Site

 You can reach the city by crossing the Tacoma Narrows Bridge over part of Puget Sound.

-It’s a fairly walkable town, so one of the best ways to explore this city during your day trip is by just walking around.
+It’s a fairly walkable town, so one of the best ways to explore this city during your day trip from Seattle is by just walking around.

 Plan a few activities into your day such as seeing the sites at Finholm View, visiting the Harbor History Museum, exploring Kopachuck State Park, riding the Gig Harbor Gondola, and grabbing a drink at 7 Seas Brewing.
 There are also several local restaurants that make for the perfect place to grab lunch or dinner.